uDEVOPS2020/ContextLearning/Use Case 1/Readme.md

 *Commands*:

->  You can run the "sh ranking.sh" script to perform the ranking of the selected dataset.
+>  You can run the "sh ranking.sh" script to perform the ranking of the selected test dataset.